paulgear/puppet/README.txt

 ACKNOWLEDGEMENT
 ---------------

-The kind support Queensland Baptist Care <http://www.qbc.com.au/> ICT Services Manager, Rick Saul, in the development of these is gratefully acknowledged.
-Without Rick's encouragement and committment, most of this code would never have been possible.
+The kind support of Queensland Baptist Care <http://www.qbc.com.au/> ICT Services Manager, Rick Saul, in the development of these is gratefully acknowledged.
+Without Rick's encouragement and commitment, most of this code would never have been possible.

 NOTES
 -----